pdoehle/swc-notes/ecology_r_man_vis.md

   theme(text=element_text(size = 16))
 ```

-* We also have many options for chaning the numbers on the axis to make them more readable.
+* We also have many options for changing the numbers on the axes to make them more readable.

 ```r
 final_plot +